theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ![Customizability Build 2](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/Customizability-Build-2.png)

-If you click on each file again, you will find a remove option to set it back to the default.
+If you right click on each file again, you will find a remove option to set it back to the default.

 Please note that the extension creates a `tailwind.extension.json` file in your project root.